web3privacy/constitution/README.md

 * **Consensus is not always possible.** Passionate people will have conflicting goals.
 We need a clear process for making decisions when full agreement cannot be reached.
 * **Inaction is the greatest risk.** An imperfect but clear process for solving problems is infinitely better than allowing them to fester unresolved.

-This philosophy stems from the principle of Do-ocracy: a system where authority and influence are earned through action and contribution, not granted by title.
-Our approach is heavily inspired by the "Hackerspace Blueprint," a document where the community at Hackerspace Gent masterfully applied these Do-ocratic principles after overcoming their own challenges.
-We have adapted their framework for our unique context: a global collective dedicated to education, connection, and action in the Web3 privacy space.
+This philosophy stems from the principle of Do-ocracy.
+Our approach is heavily inspired by the "Hackerspace Blueprint," a document where the community at Hackerspace Gent masterfully applied these principles.
+To make this system truly effective for a global, digitally-native collective, we have evolved their model into what we call **Intentional Do-ocracy**â€”our framework for turning ideas into effective action.

 The goal of this Constitution is to empower our community to get the best out of themselves.
 It is a system designed to stimulate collaboration and creative problem-solving.
 It is, by design, a work in progress.
 That is why this Constitution is hosted on GitHub, enabling our community to continuously refine it and for other organizations to learn from our journey.

 # 1. Overview

-The core operating system of Web3Privacy Now is **Do-ocracy**, detailed in Section 2.
-In short: if you want something to happen, you have the agency to start doing it yourself or to rally others to the cause.
-The goal of our Do-ocracy is to minimize friction and empower proactive contribution.
+The core operating system of Web3Privacy Now is our unique model called **Intentional Do-ocracy**, detailed in Section 2.
+This framework empowers members by balancing freedom with a mindful process: from an initial **Dream**, through **Design** and **Action**, to a final **Reflection** on the outcome.

-For actions that are irreversible, commit significant community resources, or fundamentally alter our shared digital infrastructure (like our brand or core platforms), a **Formal Proposal** is required, as explained in Section 3.
+For actions that are irreversible, commit significant community resources, or fundamentally alter our shared digital infrastructure, a **Formal Proposal** is required, as explained in Section 3.
 This process ensures major decisions have community consensus and support.

 Two areas require special care: interpersonal conflict and the safeguarding of core assets.
 Section 4 introduces the **Stewards**.
 They have two key responsibilities: acting as impartial **'counselors'** to help resolve interpersonal conflict, and as **'guardians'** to safeguard our core community assets.
 Crucially, and unlike a traditional board, the Stewards have no power to dictate the mission or day-to-day activities of the organization.